Skip to main content

 Watch i share, a video created by Wellness at Penn and student leaders to promote sharing with others and getting support in times of stress, distress, and crisis.
 Learn more about Caring for Yourself and Others: Stress, Distress, and Crisis.

-Immunization and Insurance Compliance
+Immunization and Insurance Requirements

 Need to schedule an appointment?

-Same-day drop-in services for counseling
+Counseling drop-in services

 Students can drop-in to the Student Health and Counseling office (3624 Market Street) at any time during regular business hours without an appointment for counseling support.
-Students can also visit trained counseling professionals at various locations across campus through the Let's Talk program.

 Visit the Counseling page for more info.